nabhrajput/OS_ass3/README.md

 Else, uses the mmap system call to allocate more memory on the heap and updates the free list accordingly.

+there are few cases which has to implemented separately
+1. if no node has been implemented , then we first have to give some space to the head and then initialise the needful sub nodes
+2. if some nodes are created before hand , we need to first find enough space for the given size.
+If found just allocate that much memory to the process and to the hole (if needed).
+Otherwise create separate main node for the new allocations.

 Parameter: The size of the memory the user program wants
 Returns: MeMS Virtual address (that is created by MeMS)